As a writer, if someone falls for my work, I know they have fallen for my mind; and what a beautiful thing.

 What powerful, insightful words!

-That—is how you know a writer—is a good writer.
+That, is how you know a writer, is a good writer.
 When you feel the connection.
 When you desire to know more.
 When you get lost in what they say.
 When you can't get enough.
-When you want more of the person behind the pen and you haven't a clue who they are and maybe what they look like.
+When you want more of the person behind the pen and you haven't a clue who they are or what they look like, but you want more.
 That is a good writer.
+And what a beautiful thing!